 Projectile Spell: The functionality of the light-elemental Sagitta Magica attack spell is very similar to your standard Magic Missile.
 Other-element variations have more varied effects.

 Put Them All Out of My Misery: The Fatettes contain aspects of both type three and four, having been wronged (they're all war orphans or worse) and deciding they're going to fix society by completely redoing it.
 Whether they like it or not.
-As it's rather bluntly stated to Ala Alba, they at least don't even care what Negi's plan is or if it will work because they're more concerned with making a peaceful world than saving all the people.
-Having the people saved is a nice bonus to them.
+As it's rather bluntly stated to Ala Alba, they don't even care what Negi's plan is or if it will work because they're more concerned with making a peaceful world than saving all the people.
+Having the people saved is just a nice bonus to them.

 Rain of (Magical) Arrows: There doesn't seem to be a limit to how many Magic Arrows you can shoot off, although it's usually a prime number.

 Razor Wind: Wind-type spells, including Negi's old standby Jovis Tempestas Fulguriens, run on this trope.
 Griffins also have Razor Wind breath.)

 Reality Ensues: In a flashback, Tsuruko (Motoko's sister from Love Hina) says that contrary to all shonen logic, someone who follows swordsmanship with no thought other than causing chaos and bloodshed really will become incredibly strong.
 While Setsuna will presumably win eventually, you can see that this is indeed true during the current fight where Setsuna is getting utterly stomped due to Tsukuyomi's powerups.
 One of those powerups, incidentally, is one that Akamatsu specifically noted as being one inherent to shinmeiryu swordsman and basically boils down to Tsukuyomi tapping into the dark side and shows up as her Black Eyes of Evil.
 Setsuna has never shown this powerup before even though other good characters like Touko have.